-S. 1721 would authorize the appropriation of \$75 million in 2005, \$95 million in 2006, and \$145 in each of 2007 through 2010 for the Secretary to acquire undivided interests in Indian trust and restricted lands from willing sellers at fair market value and to collect any revenue generated from the leasing of natural resources on that interest.
+S. 1721 would authorize the appropriation of \$75 million in 2005, \$95 million in 2006, and \$145 million in each year over the 2007-2010 period for the Secretary to acquire undivided interests in Indian trust and restricted lands from willing sellers at fair market value and to collect any revenue generated from the leasing of natural resources on that interest.
 CBO estimates that appropriating the specified amounts would result in outlays of \$23 million in 2005 and over \$440 million over the five-year period for purchases of such land.

-The bill also would authorize the Secretary of the Interior to provide grants to Indian tribes to develop tribal probate codes and provide estate planning services to tribal members.
+The act also would authorize the Secretary of the Interior to provide grants to Indian tribes to develop tribal probate codes and provide estate-planning services to tribal members.
 Based on information from the Department of the Interior (DOI), CBO estimates that implementing this provision would cost \$2 million in each year over the 2005-2009 period for the Secretary to provide such grants.